Do you live in a crowded city?

 - Brakes.
 Majority of mopeds have drum brakes, which break easily.

 - Tires.
 Worn out tires can be a problem on the road.
+For this reason we recommend having a puncture repair spray.

 What’s the Lifespan of a Moped